matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_1.4.x.rst

   `matplotlib.pyplot.csd`, and `matplotlib.pyplot.cohere`, in cases
   where a shape (n, 1) array is returned, this is now converted to a (n, ) array.
-Previously, (n, m) arrays were averaged to an (n, ) array, but (n, 1) arrays were returend unchanged.
+Previously, (n, m) arrays were averaged to an (n, ) array, but (n, 1) arrays were returned unchanged.
 This change makes the dimensions consistent in both cases.

 * Added the :rc:`axes.formatter.useoffset` to control the default value